 Welcome to Speech Therapy at Home: F Program.
 This is your home page for all things F. Please bookmark or add to your favorites so you can refer back to it as your child progress through each level.

 Below you will find:

-Visit F Word Level: Drill Practice & Games to get started
+Visit Drill Practice & Flashcard Games to get started

-In order to encourage carryover of progress, you will throw away all speech cards and practice saying F in sentences during structured games.
+In order to encourage carryover of progress, you will be throwing away all speech cards and practicing saying F in sentences while playing natural games!

-Extra copies of speech therapy practice materials for quick re-printing!
+Extra copies of speech therapy practice materials for quick printing!